 A very popular activity here is heading to Magdalena Island, home to one of the largest colonies of Magellanic penguins in Chile.
-You can explore the island or sit and watch the thousands of adorable penguins go about their days.
+You can explore the island or sit and watch some of the most adorable penguins in South America go about their days.
 As you might expect, you’ll need a boat to get to the island, so it’s only visited with an organized and eco-focused tour operator.
 The trip out there can be choppy and breezy, so be sure to pack an extra layer or water-resistant jacket.

 If you want something a little more active, one of the best things to do in Chile is to hike in Magallanes National Reserve.
 The trek to the top is just over a mile, and you’ll be rewarded with spectacular views of Tierra del Fuego.
 The reserve is rarely crowded, making it a great place to find a bit of privacy during a nature stroll.